wlodarcd-capgemini/awstraining-backend/README.md

-# awstraining-backend
+# AWS Training Reference Application
-This repository holds reference Spring Boot project that can be deployed to AWS
+This repository holds reference Spring Boot project that can be deployed to AWS.

 # Run locally
 First run ```mvn clean install``` in root directory.
 Maven will generate Open API auto-generated classes.